 PG&E's assessment of short-term sales opportunities is based on its updated RPS Sales Framework.
 PG&E asserts that the excess RPS energy sales in 2022 can provide near-term cost savings for bundled and departing load customers without risking compliance with RPS requirements earlier in the decade.
-It states that it plans to manage its RPS portfolio to meet the needs of its bundled customers through continued offers to sell RPS volumes during the 2021 RPS Plan cycle.
+PG&E further states that it plans to manage its RPS portfolio to meet the

 We have reviewed PG&E's proposal to sell short-term contracts with deliveries in 2022 and the associated price floor and find PG&E's proposals are consistent with the previously approved RPS sales framework and solicitation limits.
-While PG&E summarizes that it will target three solicitations, it also footnotes that it may hold more than three solicitations.
-According to PG&E, the price will be the sole quantitative evaluation criterion consistent with prior years.
-PG&E's qualitative evaluation will include the counterparty's financial strength, proposed contract modifications (strong preference for standardized agreements), and other factors.
-We approve PG&E's proposed REC sales framework and price floor to sell short-term contracts solely for deliveries in 2022.
+While PG&E summarizes that it will target three solicitations, it also footnotes that it may hold more than three solicitations.23 According to PG&E, the price will be the sole quantitative evaluation criterion consistent with prior years.
+PG&E's qualitative evaluation will include the counterparty's financial strength, proposed contract modifications (strong preference for standardized agreements), and other factors.24 We approve PG&E's proposed REC sales framework and price floor to sell short-term contracts solely for deliveries in 2022.

-In addition to its sales solicitation request, PG&E also proposes to update its pro-forma contract, including (1) removing or modifying terms that are no longer relevant (e.g., definitions or bankruptcy terms), (2) adding previously requested counterparty modifications that have been granted by PG&E and approved by the Commission from previously executed transactions (e.g., language in representations, warranties, and covenants), and (3) adding or modifying language for clarity and accuracy.
-PG&E reserves the right to decline any bids if they suspect market manipulation, subject to Commission review.
+In addition to its sales solicitation request, PG&E also proposes to update its pro-forma contract, including (1) removing or modifying terms that are no longer relevant (e.g., definitions or bankruptcy terms), (2) adding previously requested counterparty modifications that have been granted by PG&E and approved by the Commission from previously executed transactions (e.g., language in representations, warranties, and covenants), and (3) adding or modifying language for clarity and accuracy.25 PG&E reserves the right to decline any bids if they suspect market manipulation, subject to Commission review.